 - Contacts Manage and get in touch with your contacts.

 - Google Keep Take notes even while offline.
 Learn more

-- Google Apps Lookup Quickly look up contacts at your domain.
+- G Suite Lookup Quickly look up contacts at your domain.
 Learn more